There Is a Breeze

 There Is a Breeze is the debut album by singer-guitarist Michael Johnson.
-It was first released in August 1973 on Atco Records, re-released on Sanskrit Records (a record label owned by Johnson and his manager, Keith Christianson) in 1976, and released on EMI America in 1981.
+It was first released in August 1973 on Atco Records, re-released on Sanskrit Records (a record label owned by Johnson and his manager, Keith Christianson) in 1976, and re-released on EMI America in 1981.

-It was co-produced by Phil Ramone, Peter Yarrow, Chris Dedrick and Michael Johnson; and featured Leo Kottke on guitar, Gerry Niewood on saxophone and Ralph Towner on guitar.
+The album bubbled under the Billboard Top LPs chart, peaking at No. 213.
+Its single "On the Road" bubbled under the Billboard Hot 100, peaking at No. 118.